Preface

 Simply put: this proof establishes that there either is a non-contingent being, or there is no explanation for reality.
 There is no alternative option.
 Saying “I don’t know” is not passively pleading ignorance; it is actively choosing to deny the existence of explanations at an arbitrary point, without a shred of evidence, against practically infinite evidence to the contrary.
 I must note the irony that it is the self-proclaimed skeptics who proudly perpetuate this most consummate superstition.

 The non-contingent being has several plainly self-evident features which immediately rule out things like the universe or the multiverse.
 It must be one, immutable, immaterial, and eternal.
-Further, once the more abstract descriptors such as “perfect,” “omnipotent,” and “love” are strictly defined, they too describe this being’s self-evident nature.
+Further, once the abstract descriptors such as “perfect,” “omnipotent,” and “love” are well-defined, they too self-evidently describe this nature.

 Simply put: this proof establishes the God of classical theism.